 Whilst it is a help, it is not necessary to have a GCSE in Religious Studies.
-Candidates will need at least a GCSE at Grade 4 in English.
-It is important to remember this is an essay-based subject so in addition to an interest in the subject, students will need to have a positive attitude towards background reading and developing a fluent essay writing style.
+Candidates will need at least a GCSE at Grade 4 in English, however, as this is an essay based subject, excellent literacy skills are imperative.
+In addition to an interest in the subject, students will need to have a positive attitude towards background reading and developing a fluent essay writing style.